Corporate Culture: What is it?

 Even airlines that draw on a military model and provide uniforms for crew members, offer enough variety in the wardrobe to allow flight crew members to express a sense of individuality.
 When I was an Air Canada flight attendant during my university years, we were able to choose from a variety of dresses, skirts, blouses, and pants that used the same fabric and patterns in a variety of colours.
 In most countries, banks that used to have uniforms for tellers have scrapped them so long ago that many people don’t even remember them.
 So, why is it that many corporations have such rigidity in their “informal” code of dress?
 It’s an indicator of the rigidity in their corporate culture.
 It will bring a company into direct conflich with their most creative people and that’s a shame.
 The Generation Y crowd are inclined are definitely wired this way.
 If they thought the Gen Xers with their earrings and other piercing were tough, it will be interesting to see how corporations handle the influx of free thinkers that is about to hit them.

-The bottom line is that people are often punished more severely when they break an unwritten rule than one that is explicity stated.
-This emphasis on externals wastes valuable time and energy that could be invested in things that real matter such as improving products and service delivery.
+The bottom line is that people are often punished more severely when they break an unwritten rule than one that is explicitly stated.
+This emphasis on externals wastes valuable time and energy that could be invested in things that really matter such as improving products and service delivery.

 Corporate Culture: There’s More to it than Meets the Eye